 If arriving at just the right formula for responsible parrot ownership is vexing, then peeling back the feathers to reveal which emotions lead to a parrot’s bonded devotion to an owner is an equally impossible task.
 People bring both very little and yet a great deal to a pet parrot’s life, and parrot behaviour is itself a cloudy concoction of hard-wired evolution and individual personality.
 A wild animal, however much besotted by love and marinated in intelligence, is unknowable.

-But one things is clear.
+But one thing is clear.
 Our relationships with animals are central to our development as a species, as research in the emerging fields of anthrozoology and animal studies affirms.
 Intense, personal relationships with other animals seem to be connected to the human need for narrative, for creating stories that make sense of our existence, experiences, and environment.
 By becoming a bonded pair with a bird, a person feels able to infiltrate the consciousness of a separate being, fulfilling what feels like an important quest — for humans if not for the birds.

 ‘The bird becomes so much a part of you, you don’t even think about it as something separate from who you are,’ recounted Louise about her ‘rival’ Winston, the African Grey so fiercely bonded with her husband Gordon.
 The ending, as with all great love stories, was bound to be tragic.
 In 1994, Louise and her family relocated from South Africa to California.
 Importing exotic birds such as an African Grey Parrot into the United States required a period of quarantine, which of course meant separation from Gordon.
 Winston survived the long trip to California but not the mandated period of isolation.